 We had a best spelling learning tool for kids, and today we share our pick of best learning tools for vocabulary.
 Spelling tools focus on spelling, while vocabulary tools go beyond spelling.
 With vocabulary tools, kids also learn words’ definitions, pronunciations, and contextual usages.
 You may see some of the apps or learning tools are on both lists, but most are not.

-This is part of our Best Learning Tools for Kids on iPad series.
-For the whole list of the series, please visit Free Essential Learning Tools for Kids on iPad and Other Tablets
+This is part of our Best Learning Tools for Kids series.
+For the whole list of the series, please visit Must Have Free Learning Tools for Kids on Mobile Devices

 Best Vocabulary Learning Tools on iPad and Other Tablets

 We list the apps and tools in the order of kids age, starting with tools for preschool kids, to tools for high school kids and even adults can use.
 For more information on each app, please click on the app title.